duyvuleo/OntoNotes-5.0-NER-BIO/README.md

-# OntoNotes-5.0-NER-BIO (Multilingual Version) adapted from https://github.com/yuchenlin/OntoNotes-5.0-NER-BIO
+# OntoNotes-5.0-NER-BIO (Multilingual Version) adapted from [this repo](https://github.com/yuchenlin/OntoNotes-5.0-NER-BIO)

 This is a CoNLL-2003 formatted version with BIO tagging scheme of the OntoNotes 5.0 release for NER in 3 languages (English, Arabic, Chinese).
 This formatted version is based on the instructions [here](http://cemantix.org/data/ontonotes.html) and a new script created in this repo.

-Simply put, the paper named *[Towards Robust Linguistic Analysis using OntoNotes](http://www.aclweb.org/anthology/W13-3516)* (Yuchen Zhang, Zhi Zhong, CoNLL 2013), proposed a train-dev-split for the OntoNotes 5.0 data, and provided scripts for converting it to CoNLL 2012 format.
-However, the results are not in BIO tagging scheme and cannot be directly used in many sequence tagging architectures, such as BLSTM-CRFs.
-This repo simplifies your pre-processing by directly generated the BIO format and you can use them in your experiments.

 #### Step 1: Obtaining the official OntoNotes 5.0 release

-You can download the data at [https://catalog.ldc.upenn.edu/LDC2013T19](https://catalog.ldc.upenn.edu/LDC2013T19), and unpack the data.
+You must obtain the data from LDC (not free) at [https://catalog.ldc.upenn.edu/LDC2013T19](https://catalog.ldc.upenn.edu/LDC2013T19), and unpack the data.

 `$ tar zxvf LDC2013T19.tgz`

+Rename that folder to `ontonotes-release-5.0`, e.g., `mv LDC2013T19 ontonotes-release-5.0`.

 #### Step 2: Running the script to recover words